Partners in Healthful Living

 Community-Based Program Delivery

-Extension’s trained regional educators provide personalized programs to individuals and groups in a compassionate and engaging way.
+Extension’s trained SNAP-Ed educators provide personalized programs to individuals and groups in a compassionate and engaging way.
 We live and work in the communities we serve.
 As trusted friends and neighbors, we share an understanding of local issues and have the tools and expertise to address them.
 We deliver practical, hands-on programming through a series of group sessions, brief educational demonstrations to specific audiences, and in-home visits.

 Community settings include: